TornDotSpace/Torn-Issues/README.md

 # What to report here
 * Game play issues
 * Website Issues
-* Typos or tranlation issues
+* Typos or translation issues
 * Feature Requests / Ideas

 ***Do not report security vulnerabilities here!
 Please message a dev separately!***